genesiscommunitysuccess/docs/docs/04_web/12_forms/01_foundation-forms.md

 };
 ```

-#### 4. Connected Multiselect Renderer

-The multiselect renderer creates a `multiselect` component with options from datasource.
+The connected multiselect renderer creates a `multiselect` component with options from datasource.

 ```ts
 const connectedMultiselectUISchema = {